AdnanSharique/openai-ddib/README.md

     | AZURE_SEARCH_SERVICE_PROD_KEY        | YOUR_SEARCH_SERVICE_PROD_KEY      | Get Prod key from Azure Portal |
     |

-> **NOTE:**  The below code snippet shows how you can test the environment variables by configuring them locally inside “function_app.py”.
-Please add the name of the services and keys after the word “or” for each respective variable.
+> **NOTE:**  Using the below code snippet, you can test the environment variables by configuring them locally inside “function_app.py”.
+Please add the name of the services and keys after the word “or” for respective variable.

 ### Campaign Generation